Mayor: Family was to celebrate child's birthday when NYC sightseeing helicopter crashed, killing 6

 NEW YORK — (AP) — A family from Spain was about to celebrate the ninth birthday of one of their children when their sightseeing helicopter broke apart in midair and crashed into the Hudson River between New York City and New Jersey, killing all six people aboard in the latest U.S. aviation disaster, officials said Friday.

 Authorities including the National Transportation Safety Board are investigating Thursday's mid-afternoon crash.
-No new information on the possible cause was released Friday morning.
+There has been no word of a cause.
+The NTSB plans to brief reporters Friday.

 The victims included Siemens executive Agustin Escobar, his wife, Mercè Camprubí Montal, a global manager at an energy technology company, and three children, in addition to the pilot, a person briefed on the investigation told The Associated Press.
 The person could not discuss details of the investigation publicly and spoke on condition of anonymity.
 The pilot also died.